TMA Volunteer Opportunities

-Experts needed in advanced call handling, internal conflict resolution, leadership development, telecom and technology advances (including PERS and video surveillance techniques), cybersecurity and industry standards.
+Vetting completed for advanced call handling, internal conflict resolution, leadership development, cybersecurity and industry standards.
+SME feedback needed for telecom and technology advances (PERS and video surveillance techniques are in final draft).

-WHAT’S NEEDED: Help with module review and when necessary, content development.
+WHAT’S NEEDED: Help with module review and content development.
 TMA is providing written outlines and needs industry validation on content and application in the real-world monitoring center environment.

-TIMELINE: TMA plans to launch the course BETA by mid-October in conjunction with TMA’s annual meeting.
+TIMELINE: TMA plans to launch the course BETA by end of March 2020

 HOURS: Modules are averaging between 15 and 20 pages of content; time needed depends on activity (for example, exercise development may take longer).
 Flexible hours based on areas of expertise.
 Response deadlines must be met to meet production schedule deadlines.

 TMA webinars are purely educational and provide a “sales free” environment for members to learn about industry trends, updates and innovations.